danstarns/idio-graphql/README.md

 2. [test](https://github.com/danstarns/idio-graphql/tree/master/test/gists/resolver-hooks.test.js)

 Sometimes you might need to run function(s), `pre` or `post` your resolver.
 You could use [Schema Directives](https://www.apollographql.com/docs/graphql-tools/schema-directives/) with [IdioDirectives](https://github.com/danstarns/idio-graphql#IdioDirective) for this.
-Resolver hooks allow you to achive similiar heights.
+Resolver hooks allow you to achieve similar heights.

 _You can describe resolver hook's on any [`GraphQLNode.resolver`](https://github.com/danstarns/idio-graphql#GraphQLNode)_